metrorailings/OwlBlog/content/posts/week-4-quick-insights.md

 Jacksonville doesn't seem to have much of a red zone playbook.

 Jalen Ramsey's understudy not doing all too well.
-But in his defense, the Broncos were able to move the ball on him thanks more to some well-drawn plays.
+But in his defense, the Broncos were able to move the ball on him thanks largely to some well-drawn plays.

-Those plays involved wide receivers running crossing routes on third down in order to create space for a halfback coming out of the field, running play-action off a heavy formation, and then motioning a tailback away from the pocket in order to create a throwing lane up the seam for Flacco.
+Those plays involved wide receivers running crossing routes on third down in order to create space for a halfback coming out of the backfield, running play-action off a heavy formation, and then motioning a tailback away from the pocket in order to create a throwing lane up the seam for Flacco.

+The Jaguars' offensive tackles are points of weakness.

+Fournette was able to chew off some serious yardage early in the second half behind the I-formation fullback runs.

+Minshew is magical with his elusiveness in the pocket.

 ***